wacncontent/CustomizeTool/output/articles/role-based-access-control-configure.md

 User/Group  | Access requirement  | role and scope for access
 ------------- | -------------  | ------------
-All of Jill Santos’ team  | Read all Azure resources  | Add the AD group that represents Jill Santos’ team to Reader role for the Azure subscription
+All of Jill Santos' team  | Read all Azure resources  | Add the AD group that represents Jill Santos' team to Reader role for the Azure subscription
-All of Jill Santos’ team  | Create and manage all resources in the Test resource group  | Add the AD group that represents Jill Santos’ team to Contributor role for the Test resource group
+All of Jill Santos' team  | Create and manage all resources in the Test resource group  | Add the AD group that represents Jill Santos' team to Contributor role for the Test resource group
 Brock  | Create and manage all resources in the Prod resource group  | Add Brock to Contributor role for the Prod resource group

-First, let’s add Read access for all resources of the subscription.
+First, let's add Read access for all resources of the subscription.
 Click **Browse > Everything > Subscriptions**.

 ![][3]